 The SATs Reasoning Papers divided opinion as to which one was the more difficult but, as ever, the test writers found new ways of presenting problems.
 Some in ways that are often confusing to children without proper exposure to a wide range of mathematical problems.

-As a Maths Lead, the main focus next year (and not just because of the tests) will be to continuously encourage teachers to creatively challenge children with a broad range of mathematical problems and situations.
+As a Maths Lead, the main focus for the coming years (and not just because of the tests) will be to continuously encourage teachers to creatively challenge children with a broad range of mathematical problems and situations.
 In problem solving, knowledge of Maths facts and strategies meets real life.
 Therefore it must remain a focus, particularly as children become more confident with calculation techniques.
 After all, learning how to use calculations is pointless unless children use them in real life contexts.

 For a range of KS2 Mathematical investigations linking back to real world examples, download Third Space Learning’s free Topical Maths resources: Click here for Spring Term, here for Summer Term 1, and here for Summer Term 2.

 Can the bar model method help prepare pupils for SATs?

 Last January I started training staff on bar modelling after receiving some training myself.
 The use of them to help children to visualise Maths problems has begun to become embedded.
 I saw encouraging signs, particularly amongst children who arrived in Year 6 with significant ‘gaps’ in their Maths understanding, and also in younger children further down the school.